Log in

 HubSpot brings deep analytics, letting you look deep into your data on the platform.

-In the end, I prefer Pipedrive to HubSpot for analytics, as it requires slightly less setup to get started, and the overall experience is more intuitive.
+If you're not there yet, HubSpot's reports may turn out to be a bit too complex to drive value from.
+In the end, I prefer Pipedrive to HubSpot as it requires slightly less setup to get started, and the overall experience is more intuitive.

-HubSpot has a free plan, but Pipedrive is much more affordable on paid tiers
+HubSpot has a free plan but complex paid plans

 Free forever: that's HubSpot's promise.
 Unlimited contacts—up to a technical limitation of 15 million—to let your sales team approach and create deals for everyone.
 And the free plan isn't limited to the CRM either—you can access a lite plan of all the features I've outlined above.